sandbox-quantum/marketplace-public-docs/README.md

 # LQM documentation for self-hosted marketplace products

-This documentation provides instructions, guidelines and tutorials to get started with our publicly available Large Quantitative Models (AQCat, etc) on marketplaces platforms.
+This documentation provides instructions, guidelines and tutorials to get started with our publicly available Large Quantitative Models (AQCat, etc) on marketplace platforms.

 ## Support

-If you encounter any issue with this documentation, please consider creating an issue on this repository, or contact us at support.aisim@sandboxaq.com and add “[marketplace docs]” to the email title.
+If you encounter any issue with this documentation, please consider creating an issue in this repository, or contact us at support.aisim@sandboxaq.com and add “[marketplace docs]” to the email title.

 © SandboxAQ 2026